jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 !!!
 Warning

     Events that at the time of their registration did not have rules created, i.e. they were not connected to the process that processes them, are not processed.
 They remain in the `received state`.
-Tracardi does not currently offer reprocessing of old data.
+ThamesThrive does not currently offer reprocessing of old data.
 More on events can be found in [Event's core definitions](../events/index.md)

 !!!
 Tip